wp-plugins/woocommerce-mercadopago/readme.txt

 == Installation ==

-= Plugin Install: =

-* Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer
+* Upload plugin files to your plugins folder, or install using WordPress built-in Add New Plugin installer;
-* Activate the plugin
+* Activate the plugin;
-* Navigate to WooCommerce -> Settings -> Payment Gateways, choose MercadoPago and fill in your MercadoPago Client_id and Client_secret
+* Navigate to WooCommerce -> Settings -> Payment Gateways, choose MercadoPago and fill in your MercadoPago Client_id and Client_secret.

 ### Instalação e configuração em Português: ###